Saturday, November 23, 2024

 A blinking cursor on a blank screen.
 This is how I began this blog post.

 I posted an article yesterday and as promised, I'm blogging again today to make up for an earlier week which I did not.
-I've learned to enjoy the freshness and challenge of a blank screen.
-It's a blank canvas beckons a God-like moment: Let there be light.
+I've learned to enjoy the freshness and challenge of a blank page.
+It's an empty canvas that beckons a God-like moment: Let there be light.

 There's a lot of information embedded in this blog of mine which I started more than 20 years ago.
 Now with the use of AI in the form of large language models (LLM), I could easily interrogate myself and distill the essence of my thinking and belief system.

-Actually, when it comes to blogging, there are no pages--just the endless scroll of the blank screen.
-I could continue to pour out my thoughts, and it would swallow it up without judgement.
+Actually, when it comes to blogging, there are no pages--just an infinite scroll of whiteness on the screen.
+I could sit down, type and pour out my thoughts, and it would swallow it up without judgement.

 Every word etched here is a moment in my life lived.
 Every choice of word came from the mysterious within.
 They arose spontaneously like hot lava spewed out from the turbulent core.
 How much of me has been captured here?